scalar-labs/scalardl/docs/backup-restore.md

 you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
 This guide shows you how to create and restore transactionally-consistent Scalar DL backups.

+If you use Auditor and Ledger, ensure the clock drift of Ledger and Auditor are the same.
+You can follow the below sections to create a transactionally backup for Auditor.

 ## Create Backup

 ### For Transactional Databases